JasonBock/Transpire/docs/notes/23 - Create Diagnostics for System.Collections Type Usage.md

-TODO:

-* `DiscourageNonGenericCollectionTypeDeclarationUsageAnalyzer` - stops people from doing `public class Stuff : ArrayList { ... }`.
+ `DiscourageNonGenericCollectionTypeDeclarationUsageAnalyzer` - stops people from doing `public class Stuff : ArrayList { ... }`.
 We want to catch those concrete types used in inheritance hierarchies.
 * What other cases?
     * Types in constraints (both type and method type parameters): `where T : ArrayList`
     * Parameter types (and return types): `public ArrayList Work(ArrayList data) { }`